1app.energy blogBy 1app.energy Team7 min read

 When detected smart slots and inverter control are verified, the hold can follow the actual session rather than a fixed schedule.
 You still need compatible devices, current tariff credentials and customer-enabled controls.

-The EV–battery conflict is the most common version of a wider problem: when multiple smart devices share a home, they can conflict silently.
-Your heat pump might pull from a battery that was meant to export during peak.
+The EV-battery conflict is the most common version of a wider problem: when multiple smart devices share a home, they can conflict silently.
+A large household load might pull from a battery that was meant to support the evening.
 Your EV might charge from battery when cheap grid power was available.

 These conflicts do not show up as errors.
 They show up as a battery that is not where you expect it to be, and energy bills that may be higher than they could be with better coordination.